renatoathaydes/wasmin/README.md

 > Notice that function's type signatures are separated from a function's implementation, and
 > must be declared before they are used or implemented.

-Function signatures have the following form:
+Function signatures, in general, have the following form:

 ```
 function_name [ args ... ] return_type;
 ```

-Variables do not declare their types, they assume the type of the last expression in their body.
+Variables do not declare their types, they assume their expression (they cannot be unassigned or re-assigned).

-The only difference between a variable and a function is the fact that functions take one or more arguments.
+In fact, variables in Wasmin are just special-cases of functions: functions which do not take any arguments.

+> Wasmin will only generate an actual WASM `func` for a variable if the type of the variable is declared in Wasmin
+> as a function.
+Otherwise, Wasmin will simply calculate the value at compile time and generate a simple
+> WASM assignment.

 A variable definition, like a function, can even be made up of many expressions!
 Just group the expressions together within parenthesis: